What is Scrum, what events, roles, artifacts exist and what are the advantages?

 - Focus and

-Only with a mindset that lives these values does Scrum unfold its greatest advantages.
+Only with a mindset that lives commitment, courage, openness, focus and respect as values, Scrum unfolds its greatest advantages.